flux-resource(1)

 CONFIGURATION

 Similar to flux-jobs(1), the flux resource command supports loading a set of config files for customizing utility output formats.
-Currently this can be used to register named format strings for the status, list, and drain subcommands.
+Currently this can be used to register named format strings for the status, list, and drain subcommands, or to suppress certain queues from the default output of flux resource list.

 Configuration for each flux resource subcommand is defined in a separate table, so to add a new format myformat for flux resource list, the following config file could be used: